mubeenaz/Parch-Posey/README.md

 ## Repository Contents

-The business questions asked along with the SQL written to answer them is divided into two files which can be found in the 'Queries/' folder.
+The business questions asked along with the SQL written to answer them is divided into two files which can be found in the `Queries/` folder.

-The code for creation of tables within the Parch & Posey database and insertion of data into those tables is contained within the 'parch_posey_data.sql' script.
+The code for creation of tables within the Parch & Posey database and insertion of data into those tables is contained within the `parch_posey_data.sql` script.